Updates are located at the end of the post.

 - Are SMS Agreements signed by the Sure Group or the individual islands?
 I do not know, but this would impact who is the cause.
 I assume it is Sure Falkland Islands.

 - It would cost a lot of money to hire lawyers to negotiate the AA.
-19 contract with Vodafone and as there are so few SMS messages being sent it could be considered uneconomic to do so (unless they were signed by the Sure Group).
-If this was the case, all SMS texts should have been sent vis an SMS hub e.g. SAP.
+19 contract with Vodafone, and as there are so few SMS messages being sent it could be considered uneconomic to do so (unless the Sure Group signed them).
+If this was the case, all SMS texts should have been sent vis an SMS hub, e.g. SAP.

-- Sure Falkland Islands received the GSMA email but have not yet actioned it by forwarding all of their SMS texts to SAP SMS hub.
+- Sure Falkland Islands received the GSMA email but have not yet actioned it by forwarding all SMS texts to SAP SMS hub.

-- There is an industry ‘get out clause’ that states that SMS text service is unreliable data service (like the Internet) and they cannot be held responsible for undelivered SMS texts although this is not stated in Sure Falkland Islands’ Code of Practice.
+- An industry ‘get out clause’ states that SMS text service is an unreliable data service (like the Internet).
+They cannot be held responsible for undelivered SMS texts, although this is not stated in Sure Falkland Islands’ Code of Practice.

 So, there you have it, you know as much as I do now about why I did not receive my SMS texts from the Falkland Islands on my Vodafone smartphone last weekend.